askeksa/Cinter/README.txt

 6. Use these samples to make music in Protracker (or another tracker capable of saving in Protracker format).
 7. Run the ProtrackerConvert.py script on the Protracker module.
-It will output a binary file to be included in your intro.
+It will output binary files to be included in your intro.
-8. Include the Cinter3.S source file and the binary output file from the conversion script in your intro and use them as prescribed.
+8. Include the Cinter3.S source file and the binary output files from the conversion script in your intro and use them as prescribed.
 9. Profit. :)